CptS/solrj-classloader-leak/README.md

    The URL defined in [`SolrJConfig.SOLR_URL`](src/main/java/de/test/spring/SolrJConfig.java) points to the Solr server.
    - download: http://www.apache.org/dyn/closer.lua/lucene/solr/6.2.1
    - run: `solr start -p 8984`
 2. **Certificate with unparseable extension**
    I don't know exactly where the certificate with the _unparseable extension_ came from.
-I haven't installed any certificate in the keystore.
+I haven't installed any additional certificate in the keystore.
    The [`cecerts`](cecerts) Keystore used in my tests is attached.

 ## Potential for improvement